 - Make sure all your mobile devices require a passcode, FaceID or fingerprint to be entered before people can access data or functions.

-- Implementing a free service like Find My iPhone (for Apple devices) or Android Find My Device (for Android devices)
+- Implement free services like Find My iPhone (for Apple devices) or Android Find My Device (for Android devices)to keep track of all business devices.

-- Setting up remote wipe, so you can erase the data on a device if it's lost or stolen.
+- Set up remote wipe, so you can erase the data on a device if it's lost or stolen.
 Find My iPhone and Android Find My Device offer this option.

-- Backing up the data on your mobile devices.
+- Back up the data on your mobile devices.
 The data on them - including your contacts and files - may be more valuable than the device itself.
+Some programmes like Dropbox will automatically sync for you.

 Cyber security made easy - get 50% off